devmotheg/COUNTDOWN_TIMER/README.md

 # Countdown Timer

+Challenge from Tenzin's list of projects (⌐■_■)

->"Don't count the days.
+> "Don't count the days.
 Make the days count."\
-— Muhammad Ali
+> — Muhammad Ali

 NGL, this project was very fun to do and taught me a lot about time and date.